 At CIPE, we are eager for you to travel intrepidly and to push yourself beyond your comfort zones.
-But we are just as eager for you to stay safe!
-Boldness is praiseworthy; recklessness is not.
-So before you travel abroad, please familiarize yourself with the health, political, crime, and other safety-related conditions of the location.
+Nevertheless, we are just as eager for you to stay safe!
+So before you travel abroad, please familiarise yourself with the health, political, crime, and other safety-related conditions of the location.

 The following guidelines apply to all Yale-NUS College students who travel in any capacity associated with the College:

-For your well-being (and that of your parents!), the College reserves the right to revoke support and funding for trips if there is a significant deterioration in the safety and security conditions or reasonable expectation of deterioration, pertaining to travel arrangements or in the sector of the country or countries where travel is to occur.
+For your own well-being, the College reserves the right to revoke support and funding for trips if there is a significant deterioration in the safety and security conditions or reasonable expectation of deterioration, pertaining to travel arrangements or in the sector of the country or countries where travel is to occur.
 Examples include acts of war, terrorism or widespread civil unrest; an outbreak of a severe or infectious disease; major disruption of public utilities or services; or natural calamities such as flood or earthquake.